AishwaryaRK/NodeAkka/README.md

 # NodeAkka
-This is the Actor concurrency model implementation framework for Node.js
+This is the Actor concurrency model implementation framework for Node.js.
+Work under progress.

     Copyright (C) 2016  Aishwarya Kaneri